Capability Modeling for Digital Factories (CaMDiF): (project 10)

-Smart Manufacturing through a Framework for Knowledge Based System Diagnosis (NIST-sponsored project):
+Smart Manufacturing through a Framework for Knowledge Based System Diagnosis (NIST-sponsored project): (project 9)

 Within the manufacturing industry various techniques are used to diagnose problems throughout all levels of the organization.
 Often times, this root cause analysis process is ad-hoc with no standard representation for artifacts or terminology used in the analysis.
 Once a problem is diagnosed and treatments are assessed, the results are discarded or stored locally as text documents or in paper form.
 When the same or similar problem occurs again in a different factory or with different employees, the whole process has to be repeated without taking advantage of knowledge gained from previous problem(s).
 Furthermore, when discussing the diagnosis, employees might have miscommunication over terms used in the root cause analysis leading to wasted time and errors.
 To alleviate these issues, this project is aimed at developing a framework for a knowledge based system of diagnosis.
 By synthesizing diagnosis methods used in manufacturing and in the medical community, this work proposes a framework which integrates and formalizes root cause analysis that spans multiple organizational levels.
 The proposed framework aims to leverage recent advances in machine learning for diagnosis in smart manufacturing.
 In particular, Bayesian Network will be used for developing the probabilistic model.
 A diagnosis ontology and a thesaurus are among the main deliverable of this project.